Workshop on exploring emotions of caregiving through dance at NYU's humanistic medicine program

 On September 1, 2022, I was invited to speak at the Parents as Teachers International Conference in Denver, Colorado.
 The title of my talk was "Exploring Early Brain Development through Dance and Neuroscience".
 Keeping in line with the concept of Vichaar, I used neuroscience and Bharatanatyam to talk about early childhood development.

 In future blog posts, I will talk about the exact ways in which I interspersed dance and science, giving examples of what I spoke about!
+I was thrilled to be one the same panel as Rev. Nontombi Naomi Tutu.
+Stay tuned!

 The joy of movement